Detroit-style pizza: History

 In 2012, local restaurant cook Shawn Randazzo won the Las Vegas International Pizza Expo world championship with a Detroit-style pizza, and according to pizza educator Tony Gemignani, the reaction was immediate.
 "After he won, I must have had six phone calls from operators, from guys who are big in the industry, saying, 'Give me a recipe for Detroit.
 How do I figure this out?

 According to Serious Eats, "in early 2016 or so, everyone seemed to be talking about it or writing about it or opening up restaurants devoted to it."
 Trade journal Pizza Today wrote in 2018 that "Perhaps no pizza style has entered the public consciousness in quite the way that Detroit-style pan pizza has."
 Trade journal Restaurant Hospitality said the style had become popular on Instagram.

-In 2019, Esquire called the style "one of the hottest food trends across America", and both the Detroit Free Press and Eater said Detroit-style pizza was "having its moment".
+In 2019, Esquire called the style "one of the hottest food trends across America", while Detroit News proclaimed "Detroit style is sturdier than those floppy New York slices and easier to munch than Chicago's super deep-dish pies.
+With the sauce on the top, as is often the technique, the crust of Detroit's style doesn't get soggy and the cheese stays anchored to the rim all the way to the last crispy bite".
+Both the Detroit Free Press and Eater said Detroit-style pizza was "having its moment".
 Eater wrote that pizzerias offering the style were spreading across the US, but that the new pizzas were different:

 On one side are the local Detroit pizzerias and restaurants devoted to their normcore, family-restaurant roots with toppings directly on the crust, a layer of processed brick cheese, and sauce on top.
 Then there are the "artisanal" square pizzas, with their aged doughs, organic toppings, unprocessed cheeses, and "frico" crust.
 These designer square slices are sometimes baked in a wood-fired oven and often served on Instagrammable metal trays in perfect lighting—a departure from the checkered tablecloths, no-frills boat drinks, and generous displays of bocce ball plaques at Buddy's.
 And in this new era of Detroit-style pizza, it's this photogenic version that many Americans are discovering first.